sevvara/ethics_fall2025/_posts/2025-09-30-ALG-blog-post-2.md

 ## Next-Word Prediction

 At first, it seems surprising that a model trained just to predict the “next word” can do things like summarize essays, write code, or explain a math problem.
 But the reason is that predicting words is actually predicting patterns of thought.
 Over billions of examples, the model picks up structure: grammar, logic, even problem-solving strategies.

-Research (like Wei et al., 2022 and Schaeffer et al., 2023) supports this idea, they show that when models get large enough, new abilities seem to “emerge.”
-It’s a bit like practicing chess so much that you start recognizing patterns without consciously calculating every move.

 So “next-word prediction” *isn’t really simple*, it’s the foundation for complex reasoning.
 The model doesn’t “understand” like a human, but it’s good at imitating the patterns that make understanding look real.

 ## Environmental Impact